About Medical Cannabis in Maryland

 Becoming a Medical Cannabis Patient in Maryland

 To become a medical marijuana patient in Maryland, it’s a three-step process.
-Book an appointment to see a Veriheal doctor who will review your ailments and medical condition(s).
-You will also register with the MMCC as a new patient and upload a picture of a valid government issued ID (drivers license, passport, etc) that clearly shows your Maryland address, and pay the $50 state fee.
-Once you are evaluated and approved, you will receive a medical cannabis recommendation from our licensed MD doctor and be registered with the MMCC.
-Lastly, once you are approved for medical marijuana in Maryland, you can print your temporary certification from the MMCC site and begin to buy cannabis legally in MD.
-A physical card is now required for new patients, but you’ll get a temporary certification that you can print once approved while you wait for your card to come in the mail.
+First, book an appointment to see a doctor who will review your ailments and medical condition(s).
+You will also register with the MMCC as a new patient and upload a picture of a valid government-issued ID (driver’s license, passport, etc) that clearly shows your Maryland address and pay the $50 state fee.

 Frequently Asked Questions

-The first step is to register with the Medical Cannabis Commission as a new patient and obtain your Patient ID# here: mmcc.maryland.gov
+The first step is to register with the Maryland Medical Cannabis Commission as a new patient and obtain your Patient ID number.

-Once you have your Patient ID, a doctor that has certified you for medical marijuana can update your MMCC records to approved and you can visit a dispensary and begin purchasing.
+Once you have your Patient ID, a doctor that has certified you for medical marijuana can update your MMCC records to approved and you can visit a dispensary and begin purchasing cannabis legally.

 The medical evaluation usually takes 10-15 minutes.

-To qualify for medical marijuana in Maryland you must be at least 18 years of age, have a Maryland address, have a valid government-issued ID, and have one of the qualifying conditions.
+To qualify for medical marijuana in Maryland you must be at least 18 years of age, be a Maryland resident, have a valid government-issued ID, and have one of the qualifying conditions.

-If you are not approved your consultation is free!
-We have a 99% approval rate so if you are not approved, you will be refunded in full.
+If you are not approved by a Veriheal, practitioner, your consultation is free!
+We have a very high approval rate; however, if you are not approved, you will be refunded in full.